TrisPatt/heritage-housing-predictive-analytics/README.md

 To meet the client’s expectations, we will build an interactive Application Dashboard.
 This dashboard will:

-* Provide an interface for the client to explore how house attributes correlate with sale prices through clear and insightful data visualizations.
+* Provide an interface for the client to explore how house attributes correlate with sale prices through clear and insightful data visualsations.
 * Predict the sale price of the four inherited houses and any individual house based on their features.
 By delivering this application, we aim to address the client’s immediate concerns while equipping her with tools to navigate future property transactions confidently.